Structural transitions in interacting lattice systems: General theory of structural transitions

-\end{itemize} \end{prop} \begin{remark} The same result can be written when $E_2$ is strictly increasing in the neighborhood of $A^*$, with the reverse condition $E_4(A^*)<0$, which simply exchanges the regimes of optimality. \end{remark} \begin{proof} Since a transition point exists, a simple Taylor expansion of $E_2$ as $A\to A^*$ reads
+\end{itemize} \end{prop} \begin{remark} The same result can be written when $E_2$ is strictly increasing in the neighborhood of $A^*$, with the reverse condition $E_4(A^*)<0$, which simply exchanges the regimes of optimality. \end{remark} \begin{proof} Since a transition point exists, a simple Taylor expansion of $E_2$ as $A\to A^*$ -- ensured by the fact that $E(\cdot,\Delta)\in C^\infty(\R_+^*)$ (see Remark \ref{regularity})-- reads

 By assumption, we know that $\frac{d E_2}{d A}(A^*)<0$ and let us write $b:=-\frac{d E_2}{d A}(A^*)>0$ for simplicity in such a way that, as $A\to A^*$,